 Step 2: Decide what to keep and what to purge

-Now start to go through every single item that you have removed.
-Because you are going to find all kinds of crazy stuff in these drawers when you empty them out….. for example- note the vacuum cleaner part, broken Wii remote, and dead carbon monoxide detector above.
-Not exactly sure why we are keeping these items (if it is just for the part #s for future replacement, surely we can write that down somewhere instead!)…. but clearly we need to make some decisions about what we should save.
+Now start to go through every single item that you have removed- because you are going to find all kinds of crazy stuff in these drawers when you empty them out.
+Note the vacuum cleaner part, broken Wii remote, and dead carbon monoxide detector above.
+Not exactly sure why we are keeping these items, but clearly we need to make some decisions about what we should save.

 Step 3: Sort by Category and Containerize

-Step 4: Return “the keepers” to the drawer
+Step 4 to Organize a Junk Drawer: Return “the keepers” to the drawer

 Now that you are organized and containerized, neatly store it all back in the drawer.
 Doesn't that just look and feel SO much better?

 Want to check some of the tools that I recommend for busy Moms?

 These are my favorite items for Family Command Centers This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. and the Best Tech for Busy Moms This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. !
 You can see all of my recommendations over on my Amazon Influencer page This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. !